bugs-and-errors/tinder_swipecard/README.md

 # tinder_swipecard

-This package is a fork of [tinder_card](https://github.com/Aneesh1990/flutter_tinder_card) with the ability to display images from an URL and support for recent versions of Flutter.
+This package is a fork of [tinder_card](https://github.com/Aneesh1990/flutter_tinder_card) with the ability to display images from URLs and support for the recent versions of Flutter.

 ## Getting Started